vickyvishal/Arcade-Game-Test/README.md

 To cross the street by dodging bugs
 ## How to Play
 > * Use the arrow keys to move the player around the board.
 > * Watch out for the bug enemies!
 If you hit one of these, you'll lose a life.
-If you lifes though!
+You have lives though! watch out for heart shaped icon!